wekoil/soc_mind/README.md

-# Project Name
+# Social mind

-Google extension used to limit time on social media - Facebook and Instagram.
+Google extension used to limit time on social media - **now Facebook and Instagram only**.

 ## Table of Contents